 “It was like he was saying goodbye,” Hastings said.

-"I just wish he would have talked to me.
+“We were a big part of his life, and when I look back at everything, I think he had it all planned and he just wanted to hang out with us one last time,” Meek said.
+“I just wish he would have talked to me.
 I wish he would have told me what was bothering him.
 I would have done something.
-This will stay with me, with all of us," he said.
+This will stay with me, with all of us.”

 Associated Press writer Meg Kinnard contributed to this report